m1ga/m1ga-mec_lite_detail_pages/README.md

 <img src="images/elementor_page.png"/>

-With this plugin you can select a normal page as an event detail page and you will get some Elementor compontents to show the event details.
+With this plugin you can select a normal page as an event detail page and you will get some Elementor components to show the event details.

 <img src="images/elementor_page_frontend.png"/>